puruckertom/qed_py27/README.md

-# uber_py27
+# qed_py27
-base docker python 2.7 image for ubertool use
+base docker python 2.7 image for qed use